thorlindberg/thesis/README.md

 **Distributed Computing**

-[Kshemkalyani, A., Singhal, M. (2011)](#kshemkalyani2011distributed),,,,,,,,,,,, define _distributed systems_ as "a collection of independent entities that cooperate to solve a problem that cannot be individually solved."
+[Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed) define _distributed systems_ as "a collection of independent entities that cooperate to solve a problem that cannot be individually solved."
 They characterise distributed computing as  "a collection of mostly autonomous processors communicating over a communication network".
 They identify common features of distributed systems, notably a lack of shared resources which necessitates communication, autonomy and heterogeneity.

-In characterising distributed systems, [Kshemkalyani, A., Singhal, M. (2011)](#kshemkalyani2011distributed),,,,,,,,,,,, raise the notion that the physical differences of entities, and variation in their resources, creates a reliance on distributed communication.
+In characterising distributed systems, [Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed) raise the notion that the physical differences of entities, and variation in their resources, creates a reliance on distributed communication.
 Distributed resources, particularly the absence of shared memory, implies an inherent asynchrony between entities.
 This means that each individual entity must act autonomously, while collaborating with and distributing tasks among the entities within the system.

-As seen in figure ,,,[Figure 4](#networkcomms),,,,, a distributed system achieves asynchronous collaboration through a communication network, either a wide (WAN) area or local (LAN) area network, depending on the geography of the system.
+As seen in figure ?,?,?,[Figure 4](#networkcomms),?,?,?,?, a distributed system achieves asynchronous collaboration through a communication network, either a wide (WAN) area or local (LAN) area network, depending on the geography of the system.
 Each entity in the system consists of at least one processor (P) with its own solitary memory (M), providing the entity computational autonomy.
 This network structure creates the potential for both hardware and software heterogeneity, which necessitates coordination and distribution of tasks and responsibilities.

 <span id="networkcomms"></span>
 ![](./figures/networkcomms.pdf)

 Figure 4: A distributed system connects processors by a communication network.

 _Hardware heterogeneity_ manifests as a variation in physical resources and thus implicitly a variation in computational capability.
 This necessitates a variance in entity responsibilities, as each individual entity is...
 This can of course be a cognitive decision made by system architects and engineers, facilitating a more efficient distribution, as computational tasks are inherently varied in requirements.

 _Software heterogeneity_ manifests as a variation in programming languages and frameworks.
 Distributed systems use a layered architecture, with a middle layer driving the software distribution, the so-called "middleware."
-As seen in figure ,,,,[Figure 5](#processinteraction),,,, the middleware layer exists as an addition to the protocol-oriented application layer, which handles the communication protocols such as _HTTP_.
+As seen in figure ?,?,?,?,[Figure 5](#processinteraction),?,?,?, the middleware layer exists as an addition to the protocol-oriented application layer, which handles the communication protocols such as _HTTP_.
 Additionally, as data flows in a heterogeneous distributed system, it must adhere to a standardised and yet interoperable format, modelled on the software systems used in the network.

 <span id="processinteraction"></span>
 ![](./figures/processinteraction.pdf)

 Figure 5: Interaction of the software components at each processor.

 At this point, you are probably wondering _why distribution is relevant_ to this project, and _how it pertains to data serialisation_.
-[Kshemkalyani, A., Singhal, M. (2011)](#kshemkalyani2011distributed),,,,,,,,,,,, define various potential requirements of a system, that would motivate heterogeneous distribution.
+[Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed) define various potential requirements of a system, that would motivate heterogeneous distribution.
 As data serialisation is typically utilised for distributed communication, it is not inherently performance- or scalability-oriented, but it is inherently distributed and geographically remote.
 The implication is that the inherent distributed nature of serialised data exchange necessitates the use of a distributed system, and not vice versa.

 Given the inherent nature of serialised data exchange, and the ubiquity of distributed computing systems, the design of such systems informs our approach to communicating across them.
 It should be noted that systems do not exist in a vacuum, and thus system should be contextually designed based on market forces.
 System designers must balance or choose between industry standard protocols, which maximise interoperability, and the technically best solutions, which require more control and closed source development.

 <span id="pubsubsystem"></span>
 ![](./figures/pubsubsystem.pdf)

 Figure 6: Components of a _publish-subscribe_ system.

-[Kshemkalyani, A., Singhal, M. (2011)](#kshemkalyani2011distributed),,,,,,,,,,,, identify a set of design challenges applicable to the traditional server-client model of distributed systems.
+[Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed) identify a set of design challenges applicable to the traditional server-client model of distributed systems.
 An _Applications Programming Interface (API)_ enables the distributed system to communicate internally and more importantly externally, maximising the adoption of system services by outside forces.
 It introduces the challenge of _transparency_, as the system should be accessible without revealing its internal operations (resource [re]location, replication, concurrency, failure handling etc.) and implementation policies.

-[Kshemkalyani, A., Singhal, M. (2011)](#kshemkalyani2011distributed),,,,,,,,,,,, describe several applications of distributed computing, of which the publish-subscribe model of content distribution is particularly relevant to this project, because it is the most prominent server-client system.
+[Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed) describe several applications of distributed computing, of which the publish-subscribe model of content distribution is particularly relevant to this project, because it is the most prominent server-client system.
 In this model, information is filtered by relevancy, meaning the server distributes only the requested information.
-As argued by [Kshemkalyani, A., Singhal, M. (2011)](#kshemkalyani2011distributed),,,,,,,,,,,,, information distribution requires three types of mechanisms: distribution (publishing), specific requests (subscribe), and the ability to manipulate information based on a request before publishing.
+As argued by [Kshemkalyani, A. and Singhal, M. (2011)](#kshemkalyani2011distributed), information distribution requires three types of mechanisms: distribution (publishing), specific requests (subscribe), and the ability to manipulate information based on a request before publishing.

 In the following section on _the transmission of data in distributed computing systems_, I present an in-depth illustration of how publish-subscribe models facilitate distribution of data-driven systems.